With B2B buyers now having access to more information than ever before, earned media plays a critical role in shaping their decisions.

 And let’s not forget about podcasts.
 Podcasts are becoming a valuable channel for thought leadership content, with 37% of B2B buyers regularly listening to them.
 They enable audiences to connect a face or voice with a brand, providing organisations with the opportunity to showcase more personality than other types of media allow.

-Ultimately, prioritising earned media can greatly benefit your business growth.
-By creating high quality content, maintaining brand visibility and establishing a strong brand presence across relevant channels, businesses can build trust, educate customers and influence B2B buying decisions.
+Prioritising earned media can greatly benefit your business growth.
+By creating high-quality content, maintaining brand visibility and establishing a strong brand presence across relevant channels, businesses can build trust, educate customers and influence B2B buying decisions.